Advancement staff contacts

 “It is a humbling privilege to work at an institution that helps men and women prepare for their future service to the world.”

-Kurth Brashear, as associate vice president of institutional advancement and general counsel, oversees the university’s engagement with its various constituencies, such as alumni, supporters, congregations and Nebraskans.
+Kurth Brashear, vice president of institutional advancement and general counsel, oversees the university’s engagement with its various constituencies, such as alumni, supporters, congregations and Nebraskans.
 He works with those groups to advance the mission of Concordia through donations, gifts and other means of support.

 Before coming to Concordia in 2012, Kurth was an attorney in private practice for 15 years.
 He has worked in the US Capitol building and the Wrigley Building in Chicago, making Weller Hall the third oldest building he’s worked in, though he claims it has the second best view.
 Kurth is married to Jessica, and they have two children, Lily and Nolan.
 He is a lifelong Cleveland Indians fan, despite having no connection whatsoever to Cleveland.